Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Boise State vs. Air Force College Football Odds, Plays and Insights

-The Air Force Falcons (5-1, 0-0 MWC) are 4-point underdogs in a road conference matchup against the Boise State Broncos (3-3, 0-0 MWC) on Saturday, October 16, 2021 at Albertsons Stadium.
-The point total is set at 51.
+The Boise State Broncos (3-3, 0-0 MWC) host the Air Force Falcons (5-1, 0-0 MWC) on Saturday, October 16, 2021 in matchup between MWC opponents at Albertsons Stadium.
+Air Force is a 4-point underdog.
+The game has a 51-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.